Questions & Answers

 How much pressure is there and will I be around other hunters?

 First, our whitetail hunting areas are just as good as what most well known areas in other trophy producing states were 10-15 years ago.
 We have the ability to take many more hunters but feel that quality and long term trophy potential are more important.
-The most pressure that our whitetail areas encounter are the last week of bow season and the first week or firearms.
+The most pressure that our whitetail areas encounter are the last week of bow season and the first week of firearms.
 We may place hunters near each other at certain times to kill certain deer that we have patterned.
 For the most part, there is little pressure compared to other recognized trophy producing areas.
 It seems that a lot of big bucks in our areas are more likely to be killed by a car than by a hunter.
-Our trophy bear hunts are extremely remote so pressure is not really an issue at all as we hunt the vast area of 2.5 million acres in Northern Maine.
+Our trophy bear hunts are extremely remote so pressure is not really an issue at all as we hunt a vast area of 2.5 million acres in Northern Maine.

 Do you offer military discounts?